Used and loved by millions

 How can I use "to put it simply" in a sentence?

-What are some alternatives to "to put it simply"?
+What phrases are similar to "to put it simply"?

-You can use alternatives like "in simpler terms", "simply put", or "basically" to convey the same meaning.
+You can use phrases like "simply put", "in simpler terms", or "in essence" to convey a similar meaning.

-Is it grammatically correct to start a sentence with "to put it simply"?
+Is it correct to say "to put it simple" instead of "to put it simply"?

-What's the difference between "to put it simply" and "in other words"?
+How does "to put it simply" differ from "in other words"?

-"To put it simply" is used to simplify a complex concept, while "in other words" is used to rephrase something for clarity, but not necessarily to simplify it.
-The former reduces complexity, the latter clarifies without necessarily reducing complexity.
+"To put it simply" is used to clarify a complex concept in an easily understandable way, while "in other words" is used to rephrase something using different wording, not necessarily to simplify it.

 ChatGPT power + Grammarly precisionChatGPT power + Grammarly precision